keren1231998/Knesset-Offensive-Prediction/README.md

 ### Step 3: Data Heuristic for Offensive Language
 The script applies a data heuristic with three distinct patterns to identify relevant interactions within Knesset protocols.
 1. The first filter flags suspected offensive language using a Hebrew lexicon [Chaya Liebeskind et al., 2023].
-2. The second filter detects formal parliamentary order calls.
+2. The second filter detects formal parliamentary order calls and interrupts.
 3. For the order calls, the script retains the surrounding conversational context within a radius of three interactions.

 ## Step 4: Classification